unssssss/SysOptimizer/README.md

 ## setup

-click the green "code" button on github and download the zip and extract all.

 1. get a free key at https://aistudio.google.com/apikey (sign in with google, click "create api key"). if it says "no cloud projects available," you might need to make a project first at console.cloud.google.com/projectcreate, then go back and try again.